surf-visualization/blospray/readme.md

 $ ln -sf <blospray-repo>/render_ospray render_ospray
 ```

-## Goals and non-goals

-The focus of BLOSPRAY is to provide rendering of scientific
-scenes in Blender, with a specific focus on volumetric data.
-XXX other OSPRAY features

-Goals:

-- Provide rendering through OSPRAY for scientific datasets

-Non-goals:

-- Compete with Cycles.
-Cycles has focus on production rendering of animation,
-  artistic, etc.

 ## Features

 ### Plugins

 There is a rudimentary plugin system that can be used to set up
-custom scene elements in OSPRay directly.
-This is especially useful when working with large scientific datasets for which it is infeasible or unattractive to load into Blender.
-Instead, one can use a proxy object, such as a cube mesh, and attach a plugin to it.
-During rendering BLOSPRAY will call the plugin to load the actual scene data associated with the proxy.
-In this way Blender scene creation, such as camera animation or lighting, can be done as usual as the proxy object shows the bounding box of the data and can even be transformed.
+custom scene elements that are represented by a proxy object in Blender,
+but whose full representation and rendering is stored on the server side
+in OSPRay.
+This is especially useful when working with large scientific datasets
+for which it is infeasible or unattractive to load into Blender.
+Instead, one
+can use a proxy object, such as a cube mesh to represent a rectangular volume,
+and attach a plugin to it in Blender.
+During rendering BLOSPRAY will call the
+plugin to load the actual scene data associated with the proxy on the server.
+In this way Blender scene creation, such as camera animation or lighting, can be
+done in the usual way as the proxy object shows the bounding box of the data
+and can even be transformed.

 The original use case for plugins (and even BLOSPRAY itself) was
-to make it easy to use volume rendering in a Blender scene.
-Blender's
+to make it easy to use high-quality volume rendering of scientific data in a
-own volume rendering support is geared towards the built-in
+Blender scene.
+Blender's own volume rendering support is geared towards the built-in
-smoke and fire simulations and isn't really a good fit for
+smoke and fire simulations and isn't really a good fit for scientific datasets.
-scientific datasets, plus it is very hard to get volume data
+Plus it is very hard to get generic volume data into Blender.
-into Blender anyway for that use case.

-Apart from volumes, plugins can be used for other types of scene contact as well, like polygonal geometry.
+Apart from volumes, plugins can be used for other types of scene content as well,
-But this is currently not supported yet in BLOSPRAY.
+like polygonal geometry or OSPRay's builtin geometry types like sphere and
+streamlines.

 Note that BLOSPRAY plugins are different from OSPRay's own "extensions", that
 are also loadable at run-time.
 The latter are meant for extending OSPRay itself